 Super Bowl 54 features the NFC Champion San Francisco 49ers against the AFC Champion Kansas City Chiefs.
-Neither of the starting quarterbacks – Jimmy Garoppolo for SF and Patrick Mahomes for KC — have won a Super Bowl.
+Neither of the starting quarterbacks – Jimmy Garoppolo and Patrick Mahomes — have won a Super Bowl.
 In fact, neither have started in a Super Bowl.
 As noted below, Garoppolo was previously on a Super Bowl roster — twice.

 Super Bowls featuring two starting quarterbacks with no previous Super Bowl wins (or NFL/AFL Championship Game wins regarding the early Super Bowls) happens occasionally.
 The last time it happened was Super Bowl 47 when the Ravens and 49ers matched up with Joe Flacco and Colin Kaepernick at quarterback.
 The time before that it was Super Bowl 41 in which the Colts defeated the Bears.
 Here again comes the dim reality for teams without a superstar quarterback – Peyton Manning led the Colts to a win over Rex Grossman and the Bears.
 In that scenario it was merely Manning’s first of two Super Bowl wins.